gavrilaf/SwiftSort/README.md

 And what I got...

-For simple measuring I used `selection sort`, becuse it's simple and slow.
+For simple measuring I used `selection sort`, because it's simple and slow.
 So we don't need millions iterations to get difference.

 ### Function call vs scruct method call vs Generic (struct<Int>)